mozilla/remote-settings/docs/adr/adr_008_git-readers.md

 ## For Firefox Enterprise

-In the context of *Firefox Enterprise*, the components described in this document becomes a buiilding brick of the Firefox Enterprise Console.
+In the context of *Firefox Enterprise*, the components described in this document becomes a building brick of the Firefox Enterprise Console.

 The Remote Settings team would: